nailedinch/nailedinch/README.md

 sp; [movies](https://boxd.it/81CFL); spotify; steam; whiteboard

 **Dni:**
-basic, cancel culture, systems, under 15. otherwise get freaky💝
+basic, cancel culture, anyone who thinks that fiction effects reality, systems, under 15. otherwise get freaky💝

 Sometimes I hide or mute nearest people for 15 mins when there are too many dialog bubbles around.
 So know that my invisible ass can land on you at any moment